Big Gold Belt: WCW World Heavyweight Championship (1991)

-"Real World's Heavyweight Championship"
+"Real World's Heavyweight Championship" and NWA World Heavyweight Championship (1991–1993)

 In July 1991, Flair and WCW parted ways while Flair was still champion.
 The Big Gold Belt left with Flair due to a dispute with WCW Vice President Jim Herd in which Herd refused to return Flair's $25,000 deposit, a deposit per regulations that was required of reigning NWA World Heavyweight Champions and was to be returned after the conclusion of their reigns.
 WCW was forced to strip Flair of their recognition of world champion and introduced a new title belt design to continue to represent the WCW World Heavyweight Championship.
 On September 8, two days before Flair's WWF debut, the NWA followed suit and also stripped Flair of their recognition as world champion.